alerner1/raceyou/README.md

 * add units to race length, elevation changes?

 runnerscontroller DONE
-  * still need to be able to see relationship related info, like stats, friends, registrations, etc racescontroller DONE
+  * still need to be able to see relationship related info, like friends, registrations, etc racescontroller DONE
   * still need to be able to see who's signed up etc registrationscontroller DONE
   * need to show the user they've signed up successfully
-  * need to add a way to destroy registrations friendshipscontroller (for when you add someone as a friend) DONE

-ok we'll save these for later: rankcategoriescontroller (for showing the different category options and who's in them)
+  * need to add a way to destroy registrations friendshipscontroller (for when you add someone as a friend) DONE rankcategoriescontroller (for showing the different category options and who's in them) DONE

 button syntax for posterity:
 <%= button_to "Like", post_path(@post), method: :patch, params: { :post => {:likes => (@post.likes + 1) } }%>